-Famous state winery of Ukraine on the edge of Yalta on the south coast of the Crimea, It now covers about 2,500 hectares of vineyards with several satellite operations.
-Near the village of Massandra had Count Mikhail Vorontsov (1782-1856) built the Alupka Castle and had vineyards built, for which he added new grape varieties for the Crimea, among others Aligoté.
+Famous state winery of the Ukraine on the outskirts of Yalta on the south coast of the Crimea, It now covers around 2,500 hectares of vineyards with several satellite companies.
+Count Mikhail had near the village of Massandra Vorontsov (1782-1856) build the Alupka Castle and have vineyards planted for which he added new grape varieties for the Crimea, among others Aligoté.
 Cabernet Sauvignon.
 Pedro Ximenez and Sémillon Imported.
-Prince Lev Golitsyn owned the winery nearby Nowy Svet (New World), where he produced sparkling wines and the glory of the Crimean champagne founded.
-Inspired by Worinzow, the last Russian Tsar Nicholas II (1868-1918) commissioned Prince Golyzin in the 1890s with the construction of the "most beautiful winery in the world" near the village of Massandra, as well as with the development of the south coast for the production of sweet wines, This had the sole purpose of providing the Tsar summer residence Livadia with wine.
+Prince Lev Golizyn owned the winery nearby Nowyj Swet (New World) where he produced sparkling wines and the fame of the Crimean champagne founded.
+Inspired by Worinzow, the last Russian Tsar Nicholas II (1868-1918) commissioned Prince Golyzin in the 1890s to build the "most beautiful winery in the world" near the village of Massandra and to develop the south coast for the production of sweet wines, The sole purpose of this was to supply the Tsar summer residence Livadia with wine.

-Georgian miners drove deep cellars into the rocks; On three levels there are seven tunnels each with ideal storage conditions (13 to 14 ° C and 90 to 95% humidity ).
-From the year 1897, the first wines were produced by Count Vorontsov and Prince Golitsyn Château d'Yquem tried to copy, and later Madeira. port wine. sherry and Tokaj, climate and ground were excellent for the grape varieties of the great role models, but the wines developed an independent character.
-Even under Prince Golitsyn in 1898 Alexander Yegorov was appointed as responsible for Massandra.
-He survived the Russian Revolution of 1917 and in 1936, in spite of his pre-revolutionary past, again became head of the winery.
-His grandson Yuri Yegorow is (according to his 1937 executed by the intelligence service NKDW father Dimitri) today in the third generation, head of the wineries.
+Georgian miners drove deep cellars into the rocks; There are seven tunnels on three levels with ideal storage conditions (13 to 14 ° C and 90 to 95% humidity ).
+The first wines were produced by Count Woronzow and Prince Golizyn in 1897, initially using the one that was already famous at the time Château d'Yquem tried to copy, and later Madeira. port wine. sherry and Tokaj, climate and ground were particularly suitable for the grape varieties of the great role models, but the wines developed an independent character.
+In 1898, under Prince Golitsyn, Alexander Yegorow was appointed responsible for Massandra.
+He survived the Russian Revolution of 1917 and, in spite of his pre-revolutionary past, became head of the winery in 1936.
+His grandson Yuri Yegorow (after his father Dimitri, who was executed by the NKDW in 1937) is now the third generation to head the winery.

-In 1922, the wine stocks of all the palaces of the Czar of Moscow, St. Petersburg and Livadia were brought to Massandra by order of Stalin and remained there under lock and key.
-It resumed production with strict quality control as in the tsarist period, so that today there is only a brief gap in the holdings in the 1920s.
-In November 1941, the German invasion of the Crimea began.
-But already in September, Yegorov had evacuated the contents of the cellar to three different places.
-When the famous Yalta Conference took place there in February 1945, the wine was already back on the old place.
-Today, at the winery traditionally still largely (but not exclusively) sweet wines from different Muscatel varieties and Saperavi produced, some of which are also spoken.
+In 1922, the wine stocks of all the Tsar's palaces from Moscow, St. Petersburg and Livadia were brought to Massandra on Stalin's orders and remained locked up there.
+Production was resumed with the strict quality control that was used during the tsarist era, so that there was only a short gap in inventories in the 1920s.
+The German invasion of the Crimea began in November 1941.
+But as early as September, Yegorow had the cellar contents evacuated to three different locations.
+When the famous Yalta conference took place there in February 1945, the wine was already in the old square.
+Today, the winery traditionally continues to produce a large part (but not exclusively) of sweet wines from different varieties Muscatel varieties and Saperavi produced, some of which are also fueled.

-The ideal climatic conditions yield grapes with extremely high sugar content, The barrels are made of oak wood from the surrounding forests.
-The vinification methods are very similar to those of Madeira, port and sherry.
-Under the ideal storage conditions, wines are produced that can last over a hundred years and even more.
-The already founded by Lord Golizyn "Massandra collection" will continue.
-Every year, around 10,000 bottles are added, some of which only reach the market after decades.
-In 1990 took place at Sotheby's in London one auction, in which wines (in edible condition) were auctioned off until 1880.
-Specialist wine merchants still offer wines back to the beginning of the 20th century.
-At Sotheby's, a Sherry vintage was auctioned in 2001 for $ 43,000.
-A wine appreciated by Tsar Nicholas II in Port wine style is Kagor which was served on special occasions.
+The ideal climatic conditions produce grapes with extremely high sugar content, The barrels are made of oak from the surrounding forests.
+The vinification methods are very similar to those of Madeira, port wine and sherry.
+Under the ideal storage conditions, wines are created that can be over a hundred years old and far older.
+The "Massandra Collection" founded by Prince Golizyn will be continued.
+Every year around 10,000 bottles are added, some of which only reach the market after decades.
+In 1990 it took place at Sotheby's in London one auction, where wines (in edible condition) were auctioned back to 1880.
+Special wine dealers still offer wines dating back to the early 20th century.
+At Sotheby's, a 1775 vintage sherry was auctioned for $ 43,000 in 2001.
+It is a port wine-style wine appreciated by Tsar Nicholas II Kagor that was served on special occasions.